 Ever since 1994 Heritage Lincolnshire has co-ordinated Heritage Open Days within the historic county.
 So far there have been well over a thousand events and hundreds of thousands of visitors.
 But we couldn't do it without our volunteers, as hundreds of people each year give their time to plan events and open up special places that matter to them.

-Our festival brochure will be launched at the Lincolnshire Show on 21st June.
+Our festival brochure will be launched at the Lincolnshire Show on 20th June 2018.
 It will also be available from libraries, tourist information centres and heritage sites across the county and from our offices in Heckington.
-You can also download a printable copy on this page shortly afterwards too.
+You will also be able download a printable copy on this page shortly afterwards too.